-The added complexity of climate variability and change offers a number of opportunities to reassess and optimise the operation and regulation of water infrastructure.
-This could include requirements for minimum environmental flows and other ecological requirements related to water quality, seasonality of flow, vulnerability of upstream downstream communities to rapidly changing flow rates, as well as the transboundary arrangements for water sharing, and so on.
+The added complexity of climate variability and change offers a number of opportunities to reassess and optimize the operation and regulation of water infrastructure.
+This could include the requirements for minimum environmental flows and other ecological requirements related to water quality, seasonality of flow, vulnerability of upstream and downstream communities to rapidly changing flow rates, as well as the transboundary arrangements for water sharing, etc.